Yorkxzm/Particle-swarm-optimization-python-class/README.md

 For example, [0,0,1] means that x3 is an integer variable.

+We solved an unconstrained maximization and a minimization problem, both of which were complex functions with multiple local extremes.See ipynb . <br>

 consoptipso.py has two classes, both of which have inertia weight adaptation. <br>